jivemonkey2000/monolog-mysql/readme.md

 - [Packagist](https://packagist.org/packages/markhilton/monolog-mysql)
 - [GitHub](https://github.com/markhilton/monolog-mysql)

-To get the lastest version of Theme simply require it in your `composer.json` file.
+To get the lastest version of this package simply require it in your `composer.json` file.

 ~~~
 "markhilton/monolog-mysql": "dev-master"